Chart Color Schemes

 Tullimbar lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the population of Tullimbar is estimated at around 3,171.
-This reflects a growth of 1,331 people since the 2021 Census, which reported a population of 1,840.
-The increase is inferred from AreaSearch's estimation of the resident population at 2,591 following examination of ABS data released in June 2024 and an additional 335 validated new addresses since the Census date.
-This results in a density ratio of 684 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Tullimbar's growth rate of 72.3% since the 2021 census exceeded that of Rest of NSW (5.9%) and its SA4 region, marking it as a growth leader.
-Interstate migration contributed approximately 79.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+As of Feb 2026, the population of the suburb of Tullimbar is estimated at around 3,171.
+This reflects an increase of 1,331 people since the 2021 Census, which reported a population of 1,840.
+The change is inferred from AreaSearch's resident population estimate of 2,591 as of June 2024, and an additional 335 validated new addresses since the Census date.
+This level of population equates to a density ratio of 684 persons per square kilometer.
+Tullimbar's growth rate of 72.3% since the 2021 census exceeded that of the Rest of NSW (5.9%).
+Population growth was primarily driven by interstate migration, contributing approximately 79.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population